Ecological Transitions pathway

 This course also aims to disseminate and master the legal, economic, political, sociological and philosophical tools and concepts needed to think about and support transition.
 It takes a multi-disciplinary approach, with a strong openness to the contributions of the various social sciences.
 It also aims to introduce students to the various natural and physical sciences that can be used to diagnose the scale of the ecological crisis and support decision-making (understanding dynamics and orders of magnitude).
 The first year focuses on the acquisition of knowledge and skills associated with the concrete challenges of the ecological transition.
 The second year is more focused on cross-cutting environmental policy issues.

 The number of hours in the Ecological Transitions course has been reduced, to enable each student to make a significant personal investment.
 The number of students in each course is also reduced, to enable more interactive formats.
-As a result, the Ecological Transitions pathway offers an à la carte approach to training: while there is no specialization as such, several modules in the fourth and fifth years are left to students' choice.
-In addition, both years are structured with the first semester spent at Sciences Po Grenoble - UGA and the second semester spent on internship, which also gives students the opportunity to specialize in one of the many sectors or geographical areas concerned by ecological transition issues.
+As a result, the Ecological Transitions pathway allows for à la carte Education : while there is no specialization as such, several modules in the fourth and fifth years are left to students' choice.
+What's more, both years are structured around a first semester at Sciences Po Grenoble - UGA and a second semester on placement, which also gives students the opportunity to specialize in one of the many sectors or geographical areas concerned by the challenges of ecological transition.

 In the fourth year, the Ecological Transitions course is available: